Atomu2014/product-nets/README.md

 This repository contains detailed data processing, feature engineering, data storage/buffering/access and other implementations.
 For better I/O performance, this benchmark provides hdf5 APIs.
-Currently we provide download links of two large scale ad-click datasets (already processed), iPinYou and Criteo.
-Movielens, Netflix, and Yahoo Music will be updated later.
+Currently we provide download links of 4 large scale ad-click datasets (already processed), Criteo-8day, Avazu, iPinYou-all, and Criteo Challenge.
+More datasets will be updated later.

 This code is originally written in python 2.7, numpy, scipy and tensorflow are required.
 In recent update, we make it consistent with python 3.x.